This information is for health professionals and service providers.

 ALS Untangled provides reviews by clinicians and scientists of alternative and off-label MND drugs.

 The Australian MND Registry was established in 2004 as a means to facilitate the collection and analysis of MND patient data in Australia.
 The goal of the registry is to improve patient care through continuous evaluation of patient management and associated outcomes, and by contributing to research.
 Following registration of the patient by a neurologist, other providers such as the GP or nurse can update patient details.
+Data from the Australian MND Registry has recently been transferred to a new integrated registry developed through the MiNDAUS partnership as outlined below.
+The aim of this integrated approach is to improve care, inform policy and facilitate patient involvement in research.

 The Australian MND registry is an observational cohort study initiated in 2004.
 This registry has collected a data set of, demographic, clinical profiles and disease progression data at a national level from 2005 to 2015.
 In Australia, this methodology was initially developed within a single comprehensive ALS clinic, and then expanded to a national level.
 The primary aim of the national registry was to help coordinate focused care and a foundation for case ascertainment for research in ALS/MND (Talman et al 2016).